andrewCluey/private-ollama/README.md

 **Deployment and Service Configuration for private Ollama**
 =============================================

-This YAML file defines a Kubernetes deployment and service for the Ollama application.
+This repository defines an Azure Kubernetes Service deployment and runs a Pod containing the Ollama Open Source Platform.

 ### Deployment